-You can also offer a service that has less contact with the face like a special balloon delivery, henna, animal balloons, glitter tattoos and airbrush tattoos, or avoid all contact by providing a magic show or video chat or sing along with a special character.
+You can also offer a service that has less contact with the face like a special balloon delivery, painting face shields, henna art, animal balloons, glitter tattoos and airbrush tattoos, or avoid all contact by providing a magic show or video chat or sing along with a special character.

 What Else Should I keep in Mind in Relationship to Face Painting and the Coronavirus / COVID-19?

 The most important thing beyond prevention, is not to spread panic or fear within your customers.
 Taking preventive measures is a great thing, spreading fear is not since it won't make anything better and can make people act irrationally.
 Once fear spreads it is hard to control.
 You have a business to run, a family to feed, and most businesses have continued to operate even under these circumstances during yearly flu seasons of the past.
 However, this is a new strain of flu that has created a worldwide pandemic, so you have to stay calm and think logically and in the interest of those you come in contact with.